 Customer service scorecards should include space for constructive comments for reviewers to expand and provide context easily.

-Well-structured feedback sessions help team members understand their scores and develop their skills for better results.
+Well-structured feedback sessions help team members understand their scores, identify areas to refine, and develop their skills for better results.

 How to build a customer service scorecard